Skip to content

 │ 6. duplicate-round guard check │

 │ 7.
-For each tool call (in parallel): │
+For each tool call (serial, or in a │

 │ wrapToolCall nest → execute │